 A reader asked the question recently:

-“Do you have a home remedy or natural remedy for mosquito bites?”
+“Do you have home remedies or natural remedies for itchy bug bites like mosquito bites?”

-Of course with three kids, we have some ideas for that:
+Of course with three kids, we have some ideas for natural remedies for itchy bug bites:

 I shared the reader question on Facebook as well, and I can’t tell you how excited I am to now have this awesome list of remedies from the wise women in the KS audience – believe me, as helpful as this natural bug bite itch relief post might be for you, I’m really just collecting them all so I have an easy place to find them for the next mosquito attack!